zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 Bitshares is a popular blockchain.

-Amoveo, Bitcoin Hivemind, and Zen Protocol have live testnets where you can try out the services being built.
+Amoveo, Bitcoin Hivemind, Aeternity, and Zen Protocol have live testnets where you can try out the services being built.

-Aeternity does not yet have a testnet.

 ### Community